 It’s not uncommon for people to find it harder to manage their hearing aids as they get older.
 The good news is there may be other solutions that are more manageable.

-27 May 2020 – With winter upon us and heaters and fires blazing, it’s an appropriate time to share some information about specialised smoke alarms for people with a hearing impairment.
-All conventional smoke alarms in NZ emit a high pitched sound which can be difficult for people with age or noise related hearing loss…
+27 May 2020 – With winter upon us and heaters and fires blazing, it’s an appropriate time to share some information about specialised smoke alarms for the hard of hearing.
+All conventional smoke alarms in NZ emit a high pitched sound which can be difficult for people with age or noise related hearing loss to…

 For many people, the stress of living with tinnitus can have a big impact on day-to-day life.
 But Tracy Henderson, a hearing therapist with Life Unlimited Hearing Therapy Services, says it is possible to better manage the stress associated with the condition.

 The noise of cicadas chirping may annoy some people, but for cochlear implant patient John Reweti-Davis – after 30 years of hearing loss – that high-pitched chirp was a welcome sound.

 With her friendly nature and happy wagging tail, Gem, a Shihtzu cross Bichon hearing dog, is the perfect companion for Blenheim woman Lynn Evans.

 For Leah Duley, one of the biggest frustrations of hearing loss is making other people understand.
 It can be a battle for the 82-year-old from Carterton, in the Wairarapa, but it’s one she’s winning – with help from Life Unlimited hearing therapist Anne Greatbatch and some clever gadgets.